alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 There are two attachment points at head and feet that can be used to ensure that tent fabric does not rub in your face.
 ![](/assets/pictures/nettent/pres/attachment_1.jpg)

 This allows to provide "ample" headroom.
-I spent some time reading (on my back, on my elbows) and it was confortable enough.
+I spent some time reading in it(on my back, on my elbows) and it was confortable enough.
 ![](/assets/pictures/nettent/pres/headroom.jpg)

 Windproof (and water resistant) fabric goes all the way up above and around the head, providing additionnal shielding from the elements under a tarp.
 Feets are also protected all the way up